grimsteel/go-blog/posts/intro-to-go.md

 - Chi (JetBrains)
 - Go router (book)

 Go includes a built-in router of sorts, `http.ServeMux`.
 This allows you to assign a function to different routes.
 To use it, call `http.NewServeMux` and pass the instance as your handler function.

 Every website also needs to be able to serve static files. `http.FileServer` can accomplish that: pass an instance of `http.Dir` into it.
-You’ll have to wrap it in `http.StripPrefix` when mounting it into the mux
+You’ll have to wrap it in `http.StripPrefix` when mounting it into the mux.
+This is because the file paths _within_ the static directory do not have a `/static/` prefix.

 ```go
 package main